 In March the Museum introduced a new exhibit about a Marseilles business, Seattle Sutton's Healthy Eating.
 This event was attended by many residents who were involved in Seattle Sutton's over the past 32 years.
 Watch the video.

-The Museum will open for a fall event, featuring a demonstration of an antique corn sheller machine.
+The Museum opened for a fall harvest event, featuring a demonstration of an antique corn sheller machine.
 These machines were produced by the Marseilles Manufacturing Co, which was later purchased by John Deere.
-Join us for popcorn, apple cider, and to learn about the history of manufacturing in Marseilles.

 During Marseilles Fun Days 2018, the Museum opened a new exhibit about famous Marseilles welterweight boxer Laddie Tonielli.
 Laddie's son, Terry Tonielli, delivered a talk about this famous hometown boxer.

 Marseilles High School Class of 1976 reunion arranged for private opening of the museum.

 The Museum plans to open for these events.
 Check back for more details.